Doug (TV series): Stage show

 On March 15, 1999, Disney premiered a new musical stage show, Doug Live!, at Disney's Hollywood Studios (at the time known as Disney-MGM Studios) at the Walt Disney World Resort.
 The show ran until May 12, 2001.

 Film

 A theatrical feature-length film, Doug's 1st Movie, was released on March 26, 1999, before production on the television show ceased.
 During this time, meet-and-greet costumed versions of Doug and Patti were seen in Walt Disney World.
 It was received negatively by both critics and fans.

 Video game

-A video game developed by ImaginEngine for Game Boy Color was released by NewKidCo and Disney Interactive in 2000, titled Doug's Big Game.
+A video game developed by ImaginEngine for Game Boy Color was released by NewKidCo in association with Disney Interactive in 2000, titled Doug's Big Game.

 Comics

 While Doug had never received his own self-titled print media outside of books that retold events of the TV series' episodes, comics that entailed original stories were published in the magazine Disney Adventures, from Volume 7 #5 in February 1997, to Volume 12 #1 in February 2002.
 To date, the one-page comic "Neckerchief Grief" is the last official material that features Doug in any major capacity.